 A surgeon may make a temporary stoma to allow the bowel to heal after surgery.
 Only a small number of people with colon cancer need a permanent stoma.
 If you have rectal cancer, you need a permanent stoma if the cancer is very low in your rectum and close to the anus.

-If you have a temporary stoma, you will usually have a second smaller operation a few months later to close the stoma and re-join the bowel.
-This operation is called a stoma reversal.
+If you have a temporary stoma, you will usually have a second smaller operation a few months later.
+This is to close the stoma and re-join the bowel, an operation called a stoma reversal.

 Bowel cancer research